Kushuh/react-endless-scroller/README.md

-# React Endless Scroller
+# React Feed

 ## About

-React Endless Scroller is a useful component to quickly create an infinite scroll element, with minimal backend API requirements and easy frontend declaration.
+React Feed is a useful component to quickly create an infinite scroll element, with minimal backend API requirements and easy frontend declaration.

 It comes in two components : a high level one, with some pre-built visual handlers, and a more low level one, for deeper integration and customization.